 - Suspension, temporary or indefinite, from CHAOS events,

 - Restriction to be active in CHAOS Spaces,

 - Becoming a Persona non grata, disallowing the member from entering any CHAOS spaces.

 The recommendation provided by the committee will be brought forth to the President and Vice President, who will then be responsible for imposing the sanctions.
 Additional assistance is available via the LEAD Center or Path to Care.
 Membership can also be terminated for rude behavior or for spamming the listserv.

 An amendment to this constitution may be presented by any member in the club.
 It requires a notice of at least one week to the email list, announcing that there will be a vote at the general meeting.
 This announcement will be made public via our email list, which is received by all members of CHAOS.

 This document may be amended by a ⅔ majority vote of the members present and voting at a general meeting.

 Alternatively this document can be amended at any time without notice by a majority vote of the officers.

 Additional articles and amendments may be included if they are in concurrence with the University of California and A.S.U.C. regulations and policies.
-All amendments, additions or deletions to this document must be filed with the LEAD Center in 432 Eshleman Hall.
+All amendments, additions or deletions to this document must be filed with the LEAD Center at firstname.lastname@example.org, or LEAD Center at 432 Eshleman Hall.